15 Facts about Mongolian Gobi Desert

 - Gobi holds the most important archaeological place where first discovered that Dinosaurs laid eggs.
 Gobi, which hid the dinosaur footprints until this time, came into the world’ attention this way.

-- You may think Gobi Desert does not have snowfall.
+- You may think the desert does not have snowfall.
 It snows well enough to support its livestock and wild animals.
 Dunes of this area are covered with snow in winter.
 It’s rare to desert.

-- The Gobi Desert is not only famous for dinosaur species discovery, but also well known for its rich natural resources.
-The Gobi Desert is rich in copper, gold and coal deposits.
+- The Gobi is not only famous for dinosaur species discovery, but also well known for its rich natural resources.
+The desert is rich in copper, gold and coal deposits.
 One of them is called Oyu Tolgoi which is world’s third largest copper and gold mine.

 - Some geologists considered that Mongolian Gobi was once a bottom of sea in ancient time and found fossilized coral heads, ‘sea lilies’ and various shells in the Gobi Altai province.